If you receive ATP Livslang Pension, payments will stop when you die, i.e. no one can inherit your pension.

 Documentation for joint place of residence in Spain

-You must order the address information for you and the deceased from the local national register office.
+You must order the address information for you and the deceased from from the

 Documentation for joint place of residence in other countries